Florida Solar Incentives (Rebates, Tax Credits & More in 2023)

 Just keep in mind that the federal credit is not a rebate, so you’re not guaranteed to get the entire amount back.
 Instead, the credit amount gets applied to any income tax that you owe, which means if you don’t owe money on your taxes, you won’t be able to take the credit.

 If you owe a portion of the credit, your tax liability should drop to $0, and the remaining credit will roll over for up to five years.
 As such, you’ll only be able to take the full credit if you expect to owe at least $1,740 per year in income taxes.

 What You Need to Know About the Florida Property-Assessed Clean Energy (PACE) Financing

 PACE financing is a solar loan program offered by the state of Florida.
 Rather than a traditional loan, this program requires a minimal down payment and keeps interest rates below the market average.
 It also seeks to make loan repayment as simple as possible by adding your monthly payment to your tax bill.

 The goal of PACE financing is to make solar financing accessible to demographics found typically ineligible, and it’s really geared more toward lower-income households.
 However, eligibility is open to all Florida residents.

 The average savings you can enjoy with this program are hard to calculate because there are so many moving parts and factors that can affect your system total, financing costs and long-term system totals.
-However, the average savings for a financed system in Florida totals around $15,500, so this is about what you can expect to see in lifetime energy savings.
+However, the average savings for a financed system in Florida totals around $15,500, so this is about what you can expect to see in lifetime energy savings from solar.